MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ## Configure Windows activation settings

-This option lets you to display current license and activation status, install a product key, and activate Windows Server.
+This option lets you display current license and activation status, install a product key, and activate Windows Server.

 > [!NOTE]
 > Activation is only needed for Windows Server.
 This menu item is not available on Azure Stack HCI.
 [Azure Stack HCI registration](/azure-stack/hci/manage/manage-azure-registration#unregister-azure-stack-hci-by-using-powershell) is a different process, and it is currently not integrated to *SConfig*.